jsemple19/pymcHiC/README.md

 Open the plotPymcHiC.R script and change the working directory, and the expName.
 Change the path variable to point to the results directory ("../out/" in this case).
 Make sure the libraries mentioned at the top of the script are installed in R (install.packages() or biocLite()).
 Submit the runPlotPymcHiC.sh script to the cluster.

+## getSeqDepthStats.sh
+Script to get statistics of minimum, maximum, median and mean coverage over the genome.
+Note that median is probably the best measure of central tendency as the coverage is not expected to be normally distributed.
+You need to run the script on a sam or bam file.
+If it is run on a sam file, it will convert it to bam, and sort it.
+The original sam file will be deleted as it takes up much more space than the bam binary version. to run:
+'''
+./getSeqDepthStats.sh ../out/nameOfSamFile.sam
+'''
+The output will be nameOfSamFile_depthStats.txt